kmasong22/DataQuery/README.md

 * DELETE

 ## Directives
+* sqlQuery -> Used to create custom SQL Query
 * sqlSelect -> Used to do a Select function
 * sqlFrom -> Used to specify which table to fetch
 * sqlJoin -> Used to do joins